hrafnkellpalsson/Python-Challenge/README.md

 Python-Challenge
 ================

-My solutions to the Python Challenge
+My solutions to a subset of the Python Challenge problems at http://www.pythonchallenge.com/ Written to refresh my knowledge of Python.